Unlicensed Own Category C or D Longarm or Handgun

 - Were you the one in possession or control?

-This offence carries a maximum penalty of a fine of 120 penalty units (around $19, 340) or 2 years imprisonment.
+The offence of Unlicensed Own Category C or D Longarm or Handgun (s135(2) of the Firearms Act 1996) carries a maximum penalty of a fine of 120 penalty units (around $19, 340) or 2 years imprisonment.

 Sentencing in the Magistrates’ CourtsFrom 1 July 2013 to 30 June 2016, there were 65 cases (75 charges) of Unlicensed Own Category A or B Longarm that were heard in the Victorian Magistrates’ Courts.
 They resulted in the following penalties: